mallapurbharat/cardano-tx-sample/exercise1-simpletxfer.md

 # Simple Sample - Value Transfer to another address

-## Part 1 Create a new set of keys and address payment2 address
+## Part 1 Create a new set of keys and address

-### Note: You should have an already existing payment.addr setup with 1000 Test ADA for this follow-up exercise
 Set up the node socket path (if required)

     export CARDANO_NODE_SOCKET_PATH=$HOME/latest/node.socket (adapt this to your particular folder) export MAGIC="--testnet-magic 1097911063"

+### Note: You should have an already existing payment.addr setup with 1000 Test ADA for this follow-up exercise
+### SKIP THIS PART IF YOU ALREADY HAVE A PAYMENT address.
+If not, execute the following steps to create the address and fund it with test ada.

+    cardano-cli address key-gen \
+    --verification-key-file payment.vkey \
+    --signing-key-file payment.skey

+    cardano-cli stake-address key-gen \
+    --verification-key-file stake1.vkey \
+    --signing-key-file stake1.skey

+    cardano-cli address build \
+    --payment-verification-key-file payment.vkey \
+    --stake-verification-key-file stake1.vkey \
+    --out-file payment.addr \
+    ${MAGIC}

+ **Fund the payment address with 1000 Test Ada from the Faucet (https://testnets.cardano.org/en/testnets/cardano/tools/faucet/)**

+### CONTINUE FROM HERE IF YOU ALREADY HAVE A PAYMENT ADDRESS
-Generate necessary keys
+Generate necessary keys for the second account

     cardano-cli address key-gen \
     --verification-key-file payment2.vkey \